bollu/bollu.github.io/content/blog/laziness-for-c-programmers.md

 -- Lines starting with a `--` are comments.
 -- K is a function that takes two arguments, `x` and `y`, that are both boxed values.
 -- K returns the first argument, `x`, ignoring the second argument, `y`.
+-- Fun fact: K comes for the K combinator in lambda calculus.
 K :: Boxed -> Boxed -> Boxed
 K x y = x